bufbuild-ru/docs/blog/protobuf-conformance/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Protobuf-ES is the only fully-compliant Protobuf library for JavaScript"
-  tagline: "March 21, 2023"
 ---

+# Protobuf-ES is the only fully-compliant Protobuf library for JavaScript

 One of the promises of Protobuf is a schema-based API that works seamlessly across implementations and languages.
 The ability to send and receive data over application boundaries in a predictable and reliable way offers developers a confidence that they cannot achieve by using REST.